 Gartner names leading vendors in the APM market in its annual Magic Quadrant report, giving APM users valuable insight into which solutions are best suited to their unique needs.
 Gartner positions each vendor into various quadrants on a graph, rating them according to their leadership position within the market and their completeness of vision.

-Dynatrace was named a Leader in Gartner’s 2021 Magic Quadrant for APM for the eleventh consecutive time, positioned highest and furthest for both Ability to Execute and Completeness of Vision.
-Also, Dynatrace also recently scored highest in 4 of 5 Critical Capabilities use cases in the 2021 Gartner Critical Capabilities for Application Performance Monitoring Report.
+Dynatrace was named a Leader in Gartner’s 2022 Magic Quadrant for APM for the eleventh consecutive time, positioned furthest for Completeness of Vision.
+Dynatrace also recently scored highest in 4 of 6 Critical Capabilities use cases in the 2022 Gartner Critical Capabilities for APM and Observability Report.

 Deliver an exceptional user experience with APM

-Customers increasingly demand a user experience that is as satisfying as it is reliable.
-Effective application performance monitoring that gives organizations greater insight into underlying issues is central to delivering on this expectation.
+Customers increasingly demand a user experience that is as satisfying as reliable.
+Effective application performance monitoring gives organizations greater insight into underlying issues.

-An APM solution that provides advanced observability through full-stack monitoring and enhanced root-cause analysis now gives organizations even greater insight into application performance issues.
-Such a solution provides digital teams with the full suite of capabilities needed to resolve priority issues faster and meet the growing customer demand for a stellar user experience.
+An APM solution that provides advanced observability through full-stack monitoring and enhanced root-cause analysis gives organizations even greater insight into application performance issues.
+It also solution provides digital teams with the full suite of capabilities needed to resolve priority issues faster and meet the growing customer demand for a stellar user experience.